New Thought Center of Hawai`i

 PLEASE POST THIS FLYER OR PASS IT ALONG TO A FRIEND

 Lehua Lopez, a native Hawaiian cultural anthropologist, has been researching Hawaiian culture for more than 40 years.
-Born and raised in Hawai`i and growing up in the culture, Ms. Lopez studied and danced the hula for more than 20 years and has taught keiki and adult classes in Hawaiian culture for more than 30 years.
+Born and raised in Hawai`i, Ms. Lopez studied and danced the hula for more than 20 years and has taught keiki and adult classes in Hawaiian culture for more than 30 years.
 She is a gifted presenter and delights her audiences with mesmerizing stories and complex insights.
+Contact Lehua Lopez at 929-9891 for more information.